Chart Color Schemes

 Clinton ranks below the Australian average when compared to other local markets across a number of language and cultural background related metrics

-Clinton's population was predominantly culturally homogeneous as of the 2016 Census, with 89.2% being Australian citizens, 86.4% born in Australia, and 92.7% speaking English only at home.
-Christianity was the primary religion, practiced by 48.0% of Clinton's population, compared to 47.5% across the rest of Queensland.
-The top three ancestry groups were Australian (30.1%), English (29.5%), and Scottish (7.7%).
+Clinton's population was predominantly culturally homogeneous, with 89.2% being citizens, 86.4% born in Australia, and 92.7% speaking English only at home.
+Christianity was the major religion, comprising 48.0% of Clinton's population, slightly higher than the regional average of 47.5%.
+The top three ancestral groups were Australian (30.1%), English (29.5%), and Scottish (7.7%).

 Frequently Asked Questions - Diversity